ColetteChang/colettechang.github.io/_posts/2025-05-10-Colette’s-NYC-Food-Guide.md

 <span style="color:rgb(217, 0, 148);"><b>Sakagura (Midtown East)</b></span>
 High-quality Japanese food that's still affordable.
 Come for the weekday lunch special!
 Surprisingly fulfilling and tucked away in a hidden basement, which makes it feel like a delicious little secret.

-<span style="color:rgb(217, 0, 148);"><b>Mala Project (East Village & Midtown)</b></span>
-The best dry pot I've had in Manhattan.
-Still not Asia-level, but flavorful and comforting if you're craving that numbing spice.

 <span style="color:rgb(217, 0, 148);"><b>Maxi's Noodle (Flushing)</b></span>
 The best wonton I've had in the U.S. I made the trip to Flushing just for it — twice!
 Still need to try their Manhattan location.

-<span style="color:rgb(217, 0, 148);"><b>Dhamaka (Lower East Side)</b></span>
-A high-quality Indian restaurant that delivers bold flavors and unique dishes.
-Definitely try the biryani - the pot is covered by bread!
-A really traditional way to make the dish.
-Also, don't miss the dessert!
-It's exotic, but surprisingly tasty.
-A great spot when you want something different and exciting.

 <span style="color:rgb(217, 0, 148);"><b>Bar B (Greenwich Village)</b></span>
 A tiny standing bar with great happy hour and fun energy.
 No seats, but that's part of the charm.
 Perfect for a quick bite before heading to dessert with friends.